Naom19/Naom19/README.md

 <br>
 <br>

 <h3 align="center">I've always been passionate about the intersection of science and technology, and it's at this crossroad that I decided to become a 'tech explorer', I'm usually on the lookout for new technologies and practices to learn, and this has been a fascinating journey so far.
-A curious fact is that I'm from looking for my work to have a positive impact and minimize my environmental impact</h3>
+A curious fact is that I'm looking for my work to have a positive impact and minimize my environmental impact</h3>
 <br>

 - 🔭 I’m currently working on **Testing cool apps built by great engineers!**